neosimsim/nixpkgs/doc/languages-frameworks/agda.section.md

 ])
 ```

-If you want to use a library not added to Nixpkgs, you can add the
+If you want to use a library not added to Nixpkgs, you can
 dependency by calling `agdaPackages.mkDerivation`.
 ```
 agda.withPackages (p: [
   (p.mkDerivation {
-    pname = "my-agda-lib";
+    pname = "your-agda-lib";
     version = "1.0.0";
-    src = /path/to/my-agda-lib;
+    src = /path/to/your-agda-lib;
   })
 ])
 ```